 It’s also important to publish that targeted and relevant content consistently.
-This can be 4 posts per day, or just 1 per week.
+This can be four posts per day or just one per week.
 As long as you’re consistent.

-There is no point in going mental and start uploading a new image every 10 mins for a few days, followed by an extended social media break for 5 weeks.
+There is no point in going too hard and uploading a new image every 10 mins for a few days, followed by an extended social media break for five weeks.
 Again, Instagram is ruthless.

-All those new followers that you accumulated when you were super active, a large portion of them will turn your back on you if they don’t see new cool stuff coming from you.
+Many of those new followers you attracted when you were super active will forget about you if they don’t see new cool stuff coming from your Instagram account.

 Make a plan and stick to it.
-If you want to publish twice a week, put two weekly reminders in your diary and stick to it.
-Go ahead and publish that awesome content, without resorting to annoying Instagram tactics.
+If you want to publish twice a week, put two weekly reminders in your diary and just do it.
+Go ahead and post that awesome content, without resorting to annoying Instagram tactics.

 4. Use Hashtags Strategically

-Don’t go mental though, there really is no need to add 20 or 25 hashtags to each post.
+Don’t overdo it, though.
+There is no need to add 40 or 50 hashtags to each post.
 It’s overkill.
-Instead, go for relevant hashtags that align well with the post your publishing.
-You shouldn’t have to add more than 10 hashtags.
+Instead, go for relevant hashtags that align well with the post you’re publishing.
+You shouldn’t have to add more than 10-15 hashtags.

 The other thing you need to keep in mind is that Instagram really doesn’t like the use of unrelated hashtags.
 Some people try to be sneaky and add a popular or trending hashtag to a post that is about something completely different.
-Don’t do that, it doesn’t work.
+It doesn’t work.

 Hashtags on Instagram work like a search engine.
-And if you’re trying to game the algorithm by using irrelevant hashtags, not only will Instagram not like it, its users won’t appreciate it either.
+And if you’re trying to outsmart the algorithm by using irrelevant hashtags, not only will Instagram not like it, but users won’t appreciate it either.

 5. Engage with Similar Accounts

 Posting great content is crucial but engaging with others is also very important.
-It’s a great way to get your name out there, to get more exposure and to ultimately grow your Instagram followers.
+It’s a great way to get your name out there, get more exposure, and ultimately grow your Instagram followers.

 But your likes and comments need to be genuine.
-Please, don’t pay for tools that do the liking and commenting for you.
-It’s not only lame, it’s also very fake.
-Random, irrelevant comments don’t work.
+Don’t pay for tools or people to do the (automated) liking and commenting for you.
+Random, irrelevant comments don’t work because they’re fake.

 All you need is 20 minutes to go through your Instagram feed and engage with others.
-Add comments that actually add value, comments that trigger a potential response, comments that stand out.
-This is a great way to show your appreciation for other people’s content.
+Add comments that add value, comments that trigger a potential response, and comments that stand out.
+This is a great way to show appreciation for other people’s content.

 6. Showcase Your Instagram Account

-This one may be obvious, but you need to make sure that you include your Instagram account in the list of social media accounts on your website, if you have one.
+This one may be obvious, but you should include your Instagram account in the list of social media accounts on your website, if you have one.
 Put it on the homepage, in the footer, and in your about page.

-Share your Instagram content on your other social media accounts.
-Facebook also lets you connect your page with your Instagram account which is a great way to get more exposure.
+Also share your Instagram content on your other social media accounts.
+Facebook lets you connect your page with your Instagram account, which is a great way to get more exposure.

-If you have a newsletter, mention your Instagram account in your weekly newsletter and perhaps ask your readers to give you a follow.
+If you have a newsletter, mention your Instagram account in your emails, and perhaps ask your readers to give you a follow.
+Every little bit helps.

-One of the strongest features in Instagram is the concept of creating stories.
-Creating and publishing a story is not only very easy, it’s also a great way to add some spice to your account.
+One of the strongest features of Instagram is the ability to create Reels.
+Creating and publishing a Reel is not only super easy but also a great way to add some spice to your account.

 8. Tag Others

-A good way to grow Instagram followers organically and get more exposure, is by tagging other accounts.
-You can do this when you post something that you think will be of interest of certain accounts.
-Most like they will appreciate the gesture and perhaps give you a follow or a mention.
+An effective way to grow Instagram followers organically and get more exposure is by tagging other accounts.
+You can do this when you post something that you think will be of interest to specific accounts.
+Most likely, they will appreciate the gesture and perhaps even give you a follow or a mention.

 9. Add a Location to Your Posts

-If the image you’re uploading was taken in a certain location, be sure to use that location in Instagram.
+If the image you’re uploading was taken in a certain location, be sure to use that location in your Instagram posts.
 It’s another way to make your posts more discoverable.

-You can search for locations in Instagram so your post may pop up in these search results.
+You can search for locations within Instagram, so your post may pop up in these search results.
 Especially if your photo is of high quality and gets a lot of engagement.

 10. Use Branded Hashtags

-Using branded hashtags are another powerful way to grow Instagram followers organically.
-A lot of big Instagram accounts have their own branded hashtags as part of their overall marketing campaign.
+Using branded hashtags is another powerful way to grow Instagram followers organically.
+Many big Instagram accounts have their own branded hashtags as part of their overall marketing campaign.
 Often they encourage others to use their hashtag to get more exposure.

 This is especially true for accounts that mainly share other people’s content.
-So if you have an awesome image, use a popular branded hashtag and your post may get shared to a very large audience.
-Key here is to only do this when you have a top quality post.
+So if you have an awesome photo, use a popular branded hashtag, and your post may get shared with a large audience.
+The key here is to only do this when you have a top-quality post.

-It’s worth creating a list of brands and their hashtags, just so that you can quickly check if there is a suitable hashtag that you can use for a particular post.
-Don’t overdo it though as this may quickly turn into a spamming exercise.
+It’s worth creating a list of brands and their hashtags, just so that you can quickly check if there is a relevant hashtag that you can use for a particular post.
+Don’t overdo it, though, as this could easily come across as a spam campaign.